All Episodes

 I'm reading this story today, and it makes it out like Christine O'Donnell did not know that the First Amendment forbids the establishment of religion by government.

-I said, What the hell is this?
+I said, what the hell is this?

-And I said, This can't be.
+And I said, this can't be.

 I'm not going to call anybody.

-This has to be an out-and-out lie.
+This has to be an out-not lie.

 It's a discussion of evolution and creationism.

-Uh after uh after Kuhn's said private and parochial schools are free to teach creationism, but that religious doctrine doesn't belong in public schools.
+After Koons said private and parochial schools are free to teach creationism, but that religious doctrine doesn't belong in public schools.

 The First Amendment establishes the separation, the fact that the federal government shall not establish any religion.